AllScotty/AllScotty/README.md

 ---

-## ⚠️ Notes on repository content & legal / safety
-- This repository does **not** provide or endorse illegal activities.
-- Any offensive security research described here is intended for authorized, legal engagement (red-team testing, vulnerability disclosure, responsible research).
-- Avoid wording that could be interpreted as advocating "hack back" or unlawful intrusion.
-If you have a "Hack Back" section, replace with "Adversary Emulation / Authorized Red Teaming" and include a legal/disclaimer paragraph.

----

 ## How you can work with me
 - Advisory / consulting engagements (federal & critical infrastructure)
 - Research collaboration on cyber warfare, AI security, and threat intelligence